Cash Receipts

 2. Click the Credits Tab and check the checkbox next to the credit memo that has the balance to apply.

-Invoices and Credits tab on Cash Receipt
+Credits tab on Cash Receipt

 Emailing a Cash Receipt